Idaho Debt Relief

 Bankruptcies

-In 2022, 1,521 Idahoans filed for bankruptcy.
+In 2024, a total of 2,006 Idahoans filed for bankruptcy.
 Most individuals file for either Chapter 7 or Chapter 13 bankruptcy, which either liquidates assets or reorganizes debts, respectively.
-Of these bankruptcy filings, 1,326 were for Chapter 7, and 179 petitions were filed for Chapter 13.

 Credit Score

-In 2022, Idaho's average credit score was 727, a “good” credit score according to the commonly used FICO credit scoring system.
-With a good credit score, you may qualify for more credit and better interest rates than if your credit score is within the “fair” or “poor” range.
+In 2024, Idaho's average credit score was 718, a “good” credit score according to Equifax. credit scoring system.
+With a good credit score, you're likely to qualify for more credit and better interest rates than if your credit score is within the “fair” or “poor” range.

 Average Income and Employment